 How to Address Faulty Wiring

-Homeowners without electrical experience should never attempt to replace their home’s wiring on their own.
+Homeowners without electrical experience should never attempt to replace the wiring in their house on their own.
 There are many building codes, industry standards, and safety considerations.
 Qualified electricians follow these standards when working with electrical wiring and electrical panels.

 There are some wiring issues that homeowners can (and should) take care of on their own as part of regular home maintenance.
 For instance, you should monitor your receptacles and immediately replace outlets that are worn out or damaged in any way, and homeowners with the skill and knowledge can replace outdated circuit breakers and fuses when necessary.

 If you need assistance with an advanced electrical wiring project in your house, enlist the help of a licensed electrician.
 It may seem tempting to save a few dollars by doing it yourself.
 However, bad wiring is an issue that requires skilled expertise.